 We have audited the accompanying consolidated balance sheets of Wolverine World Wide, Inc. and subsidiaries as of January 2, 2016 and January 3, 2015, and the related consolidated statements of income, comprehensive income, shareholders' equity and cash flows for each of the three years in the period ended January 2, 2016.
-Our audits also included the financial statement schedule listed in the Index at Item 15(a)(2).
-These financial statements and schedule are the responsibility of the Company's management.
+Our audits also included the financial statement schedule listed in the Appendix A. These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.